Jan 26, 2020

-The computer and information sciences major Springfield College is a professional program that includes a set of core requirements and a choice of one of three required concentrations: software development, internet, and network security, or systems management, respectively.
+The computer and information sciences major Springfield College is a professional program that includes a set of core requirements and an optional concentrations in internet and network security.

 The optional internet and network security concentration provide students with the necessary skills to work as Internet and network security specialists in either the private business sector or in the government sector.
 Possible jobs upon graduation include network administrator, internet network security specialist, and computer system security specialist.
 Students who choose this concentration are well prepared to seek a variety of network certifications.
 Springfield College is working collaboratively with Springfield Technical Community College in the delivery of the curriculum for the internet and network security concentration.

 All students in the computer and information sciences major are encouraged to consider minors in mathematics or business management.
-Those students who are pursuing the software development concentration and are interested in learning more about 3-D animation from a digital artist’s perspective are strongly encouraged to consider a minor in animation offered through the Visual and Performing Arts Department.
 In addition, all students are strongly encouraged to pursue internship opportunities through the Career Center in order to gain on-the-job experience.

 To view a major program sequence to assist with course planning, click here.